cdslaborg/paramonted/generic/2/_includes/specdram.md

 +   `proposal = 'normal'`

-    This is equivalent to the multivariate normal distribution, which is the most widely-used proposal model along with MCMC samplers.
+    This is equivalent to the multivariate normal distribution, which, for MCMC samplers, is the most widely used proposal model.

 +   `proposal = 'uniform'`